shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/problems.md

         <b>And we keep creating the same code OVER and OVER and OVER again!</b>
         <br/>
         <b>Those projects are implementations of the material design spec for different frameworks.</b>
-        <b>At the end it is just some buttons with a ripple effect right?</b>
+        <b>It is a waste of resource because at the end it is just some buttons with a ripple effect right?</b>
         <br/>
         <b>To fix those problems...</b>
     </aside>